tpolvinen/tpolvinen.github.io/_posts/blog/2017-06-20-I-Hate-Word.md

 ```
 pandoc textSource.md -f markdown -t docx --reference-docx=template.docx --toc -o output.docx
 ```
 ↑ Which is to test that I can use a reference `template.docx` with `textSource.md` file in order to produce a new `output.docx` file that has the contents of `textSource.md` file with styles taken from reference `template.docx`.
-NOTE: with Word (.docx) reference file only **styles** will be applied to the resulting file and NOT the page format/layout.
+NOTE: with Word (.docx) reference file only **styles** will be applied to the resulting file and NOT the page format/layout, front page, table of contents, etc.

 ```
 pandoc revelation.md --smart --standalone \